nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/events-2024/2024-04-03_CEPLAS-ARC-Trainings/80-Swate-HandsOn.md

 ---

-## Add a building block with a unit
+## Add a Building block with a unit

 1. In the *Building Blocks* widget, select *Parameter*, search for `light intensity exposure` and select the term with id `PECO:0007224`.
 2. Check the box for *Unit* and search for `microeinstein per square meter per second` in the adjacent search bar.